cisagov/LME/README.md

 **LME is a 'homebrew' way of gathering logs and querying for attacks.**

-We have done the hard work to make things simple.
-We will tell you what to download, which configurations to use and have created convenient scripts to auto-configure wherever possible.
+The LME team simplified the process and created clear instruction on what to download and which configugrations to use, and created convinent scripts to auto configure when possible.

-The current architecture is based upon Windows Clients, Microsoft Sysmon, Windows Event Forwarding and the ELK stack.
+The current architecture is based on Windows Clients, Microsoft Sysmon, Windows Event Forwarding and the ELK stack.

-We are **not** able to comment on or troubleshoot individual installations.
+LME is **not** able to comment on or troubleshoot individual installations.
 If you believe you have have found an issue with the LME code or documentation please submit a [GitHub issue](https://github.com/cisagov/lme/issues).
 If you have a question about your installation, please look through all open and closed issues to see if it has been addressed before.
 If not, then submit a GitHub issue using the Bug Template, ensuring that you provide all the requested information.

- If you have a general question about LME or a suggestion on how to improve it, please visit [GitHub Discussions](https://github.com/cisagov/lme/discussions) to add a discussion post.
+For general questions about LME and suggestions, please visit [GitHub Discussions](https://github.com/cisagov/lme/discussions) to add a discussion post.

 ## Who is Logging Made Easy for?

 From single IT administrators with a handful of devices in their network to larger organizations.

-LME is for you if:
+LME is suited for for:

-*	You don’t have a [SOC](https://en.wikipedia.org/wiki/Information_security_operations_center), SIEM or any monitoring in place at the moment.
+*Oganization without [SOC](https://en.wikipedia.org/wiki/Information_security_operations_center), SIEM or any monitoring in place at the moment.
-*	You lack the budget, time or understanding to set up your own logging system.
+*	Organizations that lack the budget, time or understanding to set up a logging system.
-*	You recognize the need to begin gathering logs and monitoring your IT.
+*	Organizations that that require gathering logs and monitoring IT
-*	You understand that LME has limitations.
+*	Organizations that understand LMEs limitiation

-If any, or all, of these criteria fit, then LME is for you.

-LME is useful for:

-*	Small isolated networks where corporate monitoring doesn’t reach.
+LME is most useful for small isolated networks where corporate monitoring doesn’t reach.

 ## Overview
 The LME architecture consists of 3 groups of computers, as summarized in the following diagram: